OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ### Checklists

 -   **Auto-sort on changes**: Sorts checklist items automatically when they are checked.

+-   **Hierarchical checkbox reordering**: When enabled, checking a checkbox moves it along with all indented content (sub-tasks, descriptions, paragraphs) as a unified block.
+When disabled, checkbox lines move individually without their indented content.

 -   **Sorting position**: Choose whether checked items should be placed at the top or bottom of the list.